 Reduce Your Bounce Rate

-When it comes to websites, ‘bouncing’ refers to when visitors arrive at a page then instantly leave.
+When it comes to websites, ‘bouncing’ refers to when visitors arrive at a page and then instantly leave.

 - Keyword Research – In 2022, keywords are still relevant.
 That is why ranking is important.
 Remember, Google is still a computer algorithm.
 To compute ranks, it needs to look at something, and keywords are still a large element of that.